 Good afternoon, lovely Arrowheads!
-If you frequently review books, you more than likely have come across a few reads that you weren’t fond of.
-Whether you found their plot to be weak, the characterization poor, or what have you, you’re planning on writing a negative review of the work.
-Now, the devil and the angel are sitting on your shoulders, debating whether you should completely bash the work and point out all its flaws, or take the the polite route and mention why you didn’t like the book and offer constructive criticism for the author.
-Which should you choose?
+If you frequently review books, you more than likely have come across a few reads that you were not fond of.
+Whether you found the plot to be weak, or the characterization poor, you’re planning on writing a negative review of the work.

 Consider the Author

-As an author who has been on both sides of the argument, I would suggest taking the polite route.
-“But why?” you may ask.
-“I didn’t like the book, it was horrible!”
-One reason: Authors are people, too.
-Authors see the reviews.
-Authors see your reading updates on Goodreads.
+Here’s why: Authors are people, too.
+Authors can see their reviews.
+Authors can see posts they are tagged in or that include their hashtags on social media.
 Some authors, myself included, already have insecurities outside of the writing world.
 Oftentimes, writing is the one outlet where they feel their contributions matter.
 Offering unwarranted, unexplained hateful comments because it’s entertaining for you is rude, plain and simple.

 Consider How You Would Feel

-As a reviewer, I know it’s easy to let your negative take on the book set your fingers aflame on the keyboard with a colorful rant about how terrible the book was.
+As a former book reviewer, I know it’s easy to let your negative take on the book set your fingers aflame on the keyboard with a colorful rant about how terrible the book was.
 I’ve been there in the past.
 But, keep in mind that the person who wrote the book may see your review and give up writing.
-Now, you may be thinking, “Well, tough luck!
-They’re a published author!
-They should grow a thick skin!”
-Okay, let’s turn the table around: how would you feel if your new book, which you worked extremely hard on for months or even years was met with the following review:

-This type of review points out that the book is a stinker in the reader’s opinion, yet doesn’t offer any specific reason as to why they think that!
-Does my point sink in yet?
-Now, I have yet to receive a review that hateful and unwarranted, but if I did, I’d honestly cry myself to sleep–or worse–not be able to sleep knowing my credibility has been tarnished.
-And the sad thing is that there are loads of hateful reviews like this being posted on a daily basis!
-Why?!
+The sad thing is that there are loads of scathing reviews like this being posted on a daily basis, and what we should ask ourselves is why?
 Does it make some readers feel superior to tear authors down?
+Are they just doing it for their own entertainment or to create shock value?
 I don’t know.
-But now that I’ve seen both sides of the story, whenever I write reviews now, I keep this old familiar phrase in mind, “If you can’t say anything nice, don’t say anything at all.”
-So, how can we write a polite negative review without discarding our promise to be honest?
+But now that I’ve seen both sides of the story, whenever I share my opinions on the books I read now, I keep this old familiar phrase in mind, “If you can’t say anything nice, don’t say anything at all.”
+So, how can readers write a polite negative review without discarding their promise to be honest?

 Writing a Polite, Negative Review